 What are some key metrics in HR analytics?

-Key metrics in Analyses of human resources include turnover rate, time to hire, employee performance, and training effectiveness.
+Key metrics in the Analysis of human resources include turnover rate, time to hire, employee performance, and training effectiveness.

 What are the challenges in implementing HR analytics?